openshift-dev-console/daily-status-bot/README.md

 **To add this bot in a new channel/project:**
 1. Create a new directory
 2. Place the Bash script inside the directory
+3. Add the Slack Webhook & Jira PAT in the Actions Repository Secret
-3. Create an Actions workflow file for the new project/channel.
+4. Create an Actions workflow file for the new project/channel and reference the secrets.

 Note: The Actions Workflow remain same for all bots.
-Only the names and directories have to be updated.
+Only the names, secret_refs and directories have to be updated.

 ### Projects currently monitored:
 - Openshift Developer Console